lailalelouch/all-potatoes-doc/08_enhancements/03_javascript_4_filter_by_category.md

 ___

 In this section we'll be modifying the recipes list page so that the user can filter through the list without reloading the page.
 If you go to the homepage in the live demo, you should be able to see what we're going to start building.

 I'll give you a bit of introduction of what we need to do to make this work.
 So, first thing, since this is going to work without reloading the page then there has to be javascript involved.
-So, as you saw in the live demo, there is button for each category and whenever a button is clicked, the recipes are filtered.
+So, as you saw in the live demo, there is a button for each category and whenever a button is clicked, the recipes are filtered.
 So that means each time the button is clicked, a javascript function is being called.

 Let's do this part